Jacob Zuma: South Africa jails ex-president for 15 months | DW | 29.06.2021

 South Africa's top court has found ex-president Jacob Zuma "guilty of the crime of contempt of court" over his refusal to answer corruption charges.
 He has been sentenced to 15 months in prison.

-Former South African President Jacob Zuma stands in the dock last month after recess in his corruption trial in Pietermaritzburg, South Africa
+Former South African President Jacob Zuma during his corruption trial in Pietermaritzburg, South Africa

-South Africa's Constitutional Court ruled against ex-president Jacob Zuma, 79, Tuesday, citing him for contempt of court prompted by his refusal to answer for corruption charges.
+South Africa's Constitutional Court ruled against ex-president Jacob Zuma on Tuesday, citing him for contempt of court prompted by his refusal to answer for corruption charges.

 Following his unwillingness to appear before a graft panel, Zuma was sentenced to 15 months in jail.